wbamberg/idl-reference/docs/nsIWindowMediator.md

 </table>

 ### getMostRecentWindow(aWindowType) ###
- This is a shortcut for simply fetching the first window in
+<code> This is a shortcut for simply fetching the first window in
 front to back order.
 @param  aWindowType return the topmost window of this type.
                     ("type" is the |windowtype| attribute of